MicrosoftDocs/biztalk-docs/biztalk/technical-guides/system-level-bottlenecks.md

 -   **Check the BizTalk Server and SQL Server event logs -** A cursory examination of the BizTalk Server or SQL Server event logs may reveal a problem that could otherwise take a significant amount of time to diagnose and resolve.

 -   **Run the BizTalk Server Best Practices Analyzer -** The BizTalk Server Best Practices Analyzer examines a BizTalk Server deployment and generates a list of issues pertaining to best practices standards.
 The tool performs configuration-level verification by gathering data from different information sources, such as Windows Management Instrumentation (WMI) classes, SQL Server databases, and registry entries.
 The data is then used to evaluate the deployment configuration.
 The tool reads and reports only and does not modify any system settings, and is not a self-tuning tool.
-Download the BizTalk Server Best Practices Analyzer v1.2 from [BizTalk Server Best Practices Analyzer v1.2](https://go.microsoft.com/fwlink/?LinkID=83317) (https://go.microsoft.com/fwlink/?LinkID=83317).
+Download the [BizTalk Server Best Practices Analyzer](https://www.microsoft.com/download/details.aspx?id=43382).

 ## High-level system bottlenecks
  This section describes system-level bottlenecks that may be present in a BizTalk Server solution and possible mitigation strategies.